paulwakoko/paulwakoko/README.md

-- 👋 Hi, I’m @paulwakoko
+- 👋 Hi, I’m Paul
-- 👀 I’m interested in software development
+- 👀 You can reach me through my email:wakokopaul96@gmail.com
-- 🌱 I’m currently learning python and data science
+- 🌱 Find my resume here https://rxresu.me/wakokopaul96/my-resume
-- 💞️ I’m looking to collaborate on github an all other platforms with different people with knowledge on software development
+-  💞️
-- 📫 You can reach me through my email:wakokopaul96@gmail.com
+- 📫

 <!---
 paulwakoko/paulwakoko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.